 Things to consider

 Unfortunately, there’s no guarantee that brain training and lifestyle changes will prevent all forms of dementia.
-And it will not cure certain forms of dementia, such as Alzheimer’s disease.
+It will not cure certain forms of dementia, such as Alzheimer’s disease.
 However, you can improve dementia that is tied directly to disease (such as uncontrolled type 2 diabetes) by managing the disease with medicine and healthy living.

 Dementia may be difficult to spot on your own.
 Often, it takes a family member or close friend to notice changes.
 Unfortunately, there is not enough evidence to determine the pros and cons of physician screening for dementia, according to the American Academy of Family Physicians (AAFP).
 Certain medicines and depression can be tied to memory loss.